-Visiting Clinical Research Fellow, School of Human and Health Sciences, Institute of Skin Integrity and Infection prevention, University of Huddersfield, Queensgate, Huddersfield, UK slight modifications in dressing design as part of a drive for continual improvement (e.g. ease of application).
+The first version of the dressing received the CE mark in 1995.
+Over the years, the core technology of the hydro-responsive wound dressings has remained unchanged, though there have been slight modifications in dressing design as part of a drive for continual improvement (e.g. ease of application).
 Early dressing iterations required a 'preactivation' step with application of a defined volume of Ringer's solution to the dressing in order to hydrate the superabsorbent core and allow capacity to further absorb.
 In contrast, the current product, HydroClean plus, is pre-activated with Ringer's solution and is presented in a ready-to-use form.

 Table 1.
 Summary of how the hydro-responsive dressing has evolved from 1995 to date

-Product TenderWet [®] TenderWet 24 HydroClean HydroClean plus
+Product TenderWet TenderWet 24 HydroClean HydroClean plus

 Pre-moistened SAP Yes Yes

 PHMB included Yes

 Duration of use (h) 12 24 24 72

 On the market 1995 1999 2004 2011

-Notes Now discontinued Now discontinued Unavailable in the Currently available

-UK in the UK
+Notes Now discontinued Now discontinued Unavailable in the UK Currently available in the UK